History of the Kuomintang: Cross-Strait policy

-Domestic Policy
+Domestic policy

-The winner of 2008 Presidential Election, Ma Ying-jeou’s policies embodied a large state which aggressively shaped domestic politics.
+The winner of 2008 presidential election, Ma Ying-jeou's policies embodied a large state which aggressively shaped domestic politics.
 These policies however large in scale, were largely challenged by Taiwanese citizens in terms of not only their interventionism, but also their poor efficacy.
 In addition, several key points of Ma's campaign were promises of anti-corruption and moreover, harmony among ethnicities.
 However, neither was kept; in particular, one of the first actions he decided on was the re-opening of Chiang Kai-shek Mausoleum, showing an example of how much the previous president still influenced the newly elected president to support cultivating an exclusive national identity on a Sino-centric basis.

-Taiwan's economic growth during his first term gained him a large amount of support from big names in business for reelection, thanks to his efforts on economic integration with the Mainland; but at the same time a growing number of citizens were enthusiastically participating in social movements to oppose various policy changes that Ma's government put forward.
-Some of those controversial moves from the authorities were poor management on dealing with aftermath of 2008 tsunami, the Statute for Farm Village Rejuvenation, media control of public television broadcasting, sexual harassment towards children, and the approvement of establishing a naphtha cracker plan near the coast.
+Taiwan's economic growth during his first term gained him a large amount of support from big names in business for reelection, thanks to his efforts on economic integration with the mainland; but at the same time a growing number of citizens were enthusiastically participating in social movements to oppose various policy changes that Ma's government put forward.
+Some of those controversial moves from the authorities were poor management on dealing with aftermath of 2008 tsunami, the Statute for Farm Village Rejuvenation, media control of public television broadcasting, sexual harassment towards children, and the approvement of establishing a naphtha cracker plant near the coast.
 Furthermore, the government permanently stopped operation of the previous DPP-supported civic and environmental structures, causing the loss of communication channels between the government and the public.
 All those policies reflected a relatively conservative perspective due to the presence of a large, albeit unpopular state, financed by big business, which in particular during Ma's era, undermined human rights and environmental issues.